Last Updated on May 17, 2023 by Matt

 Like any other electric item, e-scooters can suffer a lot from water intake if their build isn’t properly protected.
 Unfortunately, not all e-scooters have a solid ingress protection (IP) rating, which showcases how much the scooter is protected from water and dust intake.

-Electric scooters are made of hard materials, like metal, carbon fiber, or plastic, which are generally waterproof.
+Electric scooters are made of hard materials, like aluminum, other metals, carbon fiber, or plastic, which are generally waterproof or water-resistant.
 But the battery and the motor often need much bigger protection than the base material, and that usually includes outer waterproof coating with a sufficient IP rating.

-On average, a scooter will typically need a rating of at least IP55 to have proper protection from both dust and water intake.
-The first number after the “IP” letters denotes protection from dust, while the second denotes protection from water.
+On average, a scooter will typically need a rating of at least IP55 to have strong protection from both dust and water intake.
+The first number after the “IP” letters denotes protection from dust and particles, while the second denotes protection from water and other liquids.
 If there is a letter “X” in place of a number, it means there is no sufficient info about protection from that particular danger.
-(For example, an IPX5 means the scooter has no protection from dust intake, but it does have protection from light water sprays).
+(For example, an IPX5 means the scooter has no known protection from dust intake, but it does have protection from light water sprays).

 Riding a non-waterproof scooter out in heavy rain might result in damage to its electric parts, and even likely a faulty battery afterward.
 This also means you can’t wash it down with water, unless you only use a wet cloth very carefully.